 To find out, we spoke to Nikhil Sehgal, Co-Founder and CEO of VastMindz.
 The company specialises in AI-powered medical solutions, including a non-invasive screening tool that’s ideal for offshore installations.
 Sehgal filled us in on the safety challenges inherent to these sites, the ways in which the pandemic exacerbated them, and how the right technology can help medical officers and first-aiders mitigate significant health risks.

 AXORA: Talk us through the health and safety concerns at the average upstream site before the pandemic.
 What were the primary pain points facing medical officers/first aiders?

 Nikhil Sehgal: The high-stress environment of traditional sites requires robust health and safety management.
 Workers can suffer from fatal and non-fatal injuries; the latter type is of course more prevalent, but it comes as a significant cost burden to sites.
-Operators often term these types of injuries as ‘lost-time injuries’ (LTIs), and there’s a big push from the mining and metals and oil and gas sectors to reduce LTIs through employee wellness initiatives.
+Operators often term these types of injuries as ‘lost-time injuries’ (LTIs), and there’s a big push from the mining and metals and energy sectors to reduce LTIs through employee wellness initiatives.
 These are concerns that have been facing the industry for years, and unfortunately the pandemic has added yet another health and safety concern.

 AX: Has the pandemic compounded any health and safety challenges that were already present at these sites?

 NS: Absolutely.
 Traditional sites were already battling with health and safety challenges before the pandemic, and COVID-19 has added another layer of concern.
 Sites will now have to find solutions to cater to the ever-growing list of health and safety concerns so as to prevent any financial impact and maintain the wellness of an entire workforce.

 AX: You mentioned that sites will now have to cater to more health and safety concerns than ever.
 Can you name a few of those concerns and explain why they’re so important to prevent?